By Cheryl Anne Groth

 And that “message in a bottle” of ‘you are not alone” that I originally created with X: The Human Condition has now fully manifested itself years later, because each of these interviews features someone going through some kind of tragedy or setback that they first experienced on their own, by themselves, but now that story is now shared in this community that we are creating.
 And so you are not alone… literally!
 This website is living proof of that.

-And just remember, adversity is not your enemy.
-It’s your ally, because it helps to strengthen you, to grow up, literally, because just like when you are playing a video game, you are “leveling up”, getting stronger to get to the next level in the game of life.
+Look, I don’t think we should view adversity as our enemy.
+It’s our ally, because it helps to strengthen us, to grow up, literally, because just like when we play video games, we are “leveling up”, getting stronger to get to the next level in the game of life.